vanruin/Neha-Thakur-Project/README.md

 * npm install all package.json in termux

-* canvas npm publish code
+* canvas npm publish
+* free time upgrade this bot
 * ..............